 BEPS International Schools

-BEPS accepts children 2.5 to 14 years, has 220 children from 40 countries and an international curriculum with French taught at all levels.
+BEPS accepts children two-and-a-half to 14 years, has 220 children from 40 countries and an international curriculum with French taught at all levels.
 Some children prepare for the UK Common Entrance exams.

 Year-round swimming, computer facilities and woodwork classes are also available for older children, plus there are after-school care and clubs.
 The school is a member of the European Council of International Schools (ECIS) and Council of English-speaking Schools in the Benelux (CESSIB).